 Who would expect that there is a non-Catholic cemetery in Rome that looks like a fantasy world!
-This place blew my mind when I checked it out!
 Without any fore information, I ran into this cemetery on Google Maps and it certainly fulfilled beyond my expectations.

 This is a small but a marvelously built non-Catholic graveyard with artisanal tombstones and meticulously built religious statues.
 As you might expect, there is no entrance fee so feel free to roam as you wish.
 There are also some benches where you can rest and watch the beautiful view.